Which projects have real impact?

 Pitch & Maturity Assessment

-The option to feature the Trends Impact Awards-label.
+The option to feature the Trends Impact Awards Nominee-label.

 - Large companies: € 2.000 (excl.
 VAT)